 ii.
 Coniferous Plantations (FLUCFCS code 441) (31.62 acres) – This land use type is located in the northern and southern quarters of the Project.
 The canopy is dominated by planted slash pine with an understory of gallberry (Ilex glabra).

 i.
-Streams and Waterways (FLUCFCS code 510) (0.87 ac.) – This land use type is located in several areas of the project area and all appear to be manmade drainage ditches.
+Streams and Waterways (FLUCFCS code 510) (0.72 acres) – This land use type is located in several areas of the project area, and all appear to be manmade drainage ditches.
 Little to no vegetation is present within these systems.
-Wetlands that fall under this category include:

 iii.
-Mixed Hardwood Forest (FLUCFCS code 617) (27.55 ac.) – This land use type is in four areas within the Project.
-The canopies are dominated by red maple (Acer rubrum), sweet gum (Liquidambar styraciflua), cypress (Taxodium ascendens), and laurel oak with an understory of St. John’s wort (Hypericum sp.), yellow hatpins (Syngonanthus flavidulus) and other herbaceous wetland species.
+Mixed Hardwood Forest (FLUCFCS code 617) (26.62 acres) – This land use type is in four areas within the Project.
+The canopies are dominated by red maple (Acer rubrum), sweet gum (Liquidambar styraciflua), pond cypress (Taxodium ascendens), and laurel oak with an understory of St. John’s wort (Hypericum sp.), yellow hatpins (Syngonanthus flavidulus) and other herbaceous wetland species.

 iv.
 Freshwater Marsh (FLUCFCS code 641) (0.41 ac.) – This land use type is in the southwestern corner of the Project and consists of a single, isolated wetland.
-Dominant vegetation consists of bulltongue, pickerelweed, Carolina redroot, and many flower marsh pennywort.
+Dominant vegetation consists of bulltongue arrowhead, pickerelweed, Carolina redroot, and many flower marsh pennywort.

-PROPOSED WORK: The applicant seeks authorization to discharge clean-fill material in 24.11 acres of freshwater-forested wetlands to facilitate the construction of a 192.32-acre industrial warehouse, stormwater retention pond, and associated infrastructure.
+PROPOSED WORK: The applicant seeks authorization to discharge clean-fill material in 42.07 acres of freshwater-forested wetlands and 0.41-arce of freshwater marsh to facilitate the construction of a 192.32-acre industrial warehouse, stormwater retention pond, and associated infrastructure.

 AVOIDANCE AND MINIMIZATION INFORMATION – The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment:

 “Prior to the start of construction, turbidity curtains will be deployed to isolate the construction site from ambient waters.
 These will remain in place until all construction induced turbidity has subsided and water quality has returned to pre-construction conditions.
-Of the 24.11-acres of jurisdictional forested wetlands, all 24.11-acres are proposed for impact.
-The wetlands proposed for impact are of low to moderate quality due to the construction of I-95 along the eastern side of the property and disturbance from historic timbering of the site.
-Since wetland impacts are to moderate quality wetland systems, the mitigation site will provide a higher quality forested system.
-Best Management Practices (BMPs) will be utilized to ensure that off-site wetlands are not affected by construction activities associated with this project.
-Likewise, additional impacts to the environment outside the construction area are not anticipated since BMP measures (silt fences, staked turbidity barriers, floating turbidity barriers) will be implemented for the project.”
+Of the 42.59-acres of jurisdictional forested wetlands, all 42.59-acres are proposed for impact.
+The wetlands proposed for impact are of low to moderate quality due to the construction of I-95 along the eastern side of the property and disturbance from historic timbering of the site.”

 COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: